DyfanJones/RAthena/cran-comments.md

 0 errors ✓ | 0 warnings ✓ | 0 notes ✓

 ## R devtools::check_rhub() results
-0 errors ✓ | 0 warnings ✓ | 1 notes ✓
+0 errors ✓ | 0 warnings ✓ | 0 notes ✓

-> checking CRAN incoming feasibility ...
-NOTE
-  Maintainer: 'Dyfan Jones <dyfan.r.jones@gmail.com>'

-  Days since last update: 4

 ## Maintainers Comments:
 Apologises for this fast turn around.
 This release is to address issues regarding cran build.
 To prevent this from happening in the future,